-As discussed in Note 2 and Note 12 to the financial statements, the District has adopted the provisions of Government Accounting Standards Board (GASB) Statement No. 87, Leases, for the year ending June 30, 2022.
-Our opinions are not modified with respect to this matter.
+As discussed in Note 2 and Note 12 to the financial statements, the District has adopted the provisions of Government Accounting Standards Board (GASB) Statement No. 96, Subscription-Based Information Technology Arrangements, for the year ending June 30, 2023.
+Accordingly, a restatement has been made to the business-type activities net position as of July 1, 2022, to restate beginning net position.
+Our opinion is not modified with respect to this matter.